1000 Books before Kindergarten

 How do I set up the Beanstack Tracker app?

 Install Beanstack Tracker for free on your phone or device.
-Choose an organization type: “School, Library or Bookstore.”
-Find “Manhattan Public Library (KS).”
+Choose to participate “at my library, school, or bookstore.”
+Find your site: “Manhattan Public Library (KS).”
 Choose “Sign up!” to create an account, and follow the instructions.
 Once you’ve created the account, you need to add readers, including yourself.
 Choose “Fill Out my Reader Profile.”